-Minimum number is 42 in 2 minutes, but you should shoot for at least 100 for an average score.
+The minimum number is 42 in two minutes, but you should shoot for at least 100 for an average score.
 Do not pace yourself.
 Push as many push-ups out as fast as you can, but do not neglect proper form or the SEAL instructor will not count them.
-(Rest 2 minutes, then move on to the next exercise.)
+(Rest two minutes, then move on to the next exercise.)

-Minimum number is 52 in 2 minutes, but you should strive for at least 100 in 2 minutes for an average score.
-PACE yourself!
-Try doing 20 to 30 sit-ups in 30 seconds; that will put you within the 80-to-100-sit-ups range for 2 minutes.
-(Rest 2 minutes.)
+The minimum number is 52 in two minutes, but you should strive for at least 100 for an average score.
+Pace yourself.
+Try doing 20-30 sit-ups in 30 seconds; that will put you within the range of 80-100 sit-ups for two minutes.
+(Rest two minutes.)

-Wearing boots and pants, the maximum time allowed for this one is 11 minutes, 30 seconds, but you should be able to cover the distance in 9 to 10 minutes to be competitive.
-Pace yourself: do not start off too fast on the first lap.
-Shoot for a 90-seconds quarter-mile run time around a standard high school track.
-Repeat this pace for six to 10 sets until you no longer have to rest in between quarter-miles.
+Wearing boots and pants, the maximum time allowed is 11:30, but you should cover the distance in 9-10 minutes to be competitive.
+Do not start off too fast on the first lap.
+Shoot for 90 seconds for a quarter-mile run around a standard high school track.
+Repeat this pace for 6-10 sets until you no longer have to rest between quarter-miles.

 One of the best workouts to assist increasing your scores in the PT and run is the following: